zwoefler/data-is-aweseome/CONTRIBUTING.md

 # 📝 CONTRIBUTING to Data-is-Awesome
+Welcome to the `Data-is-Awesome` project!

 ## 🚀 Quickfacts
-- 🇬🇧 The working language is `English`
+- 🇬🇧 Speak `English`
 - ✨ Git is the only source of truth
 - 🌐 Use publicly available tools/resources
 - 🐍 Code in `Python3.8` or higher
 - 📊 The data format is JSON!
 - 📝 Documentation and textbased stuff in `Markdown`
 - 🔗 The project stays detangled from GitHub!
-- 😉 Use Emojis and don't take yourself to seriously

-Welcome to the `Data-is-Awesome` project!
-Your contributions are highly valued and encourage you to get involved in various ways:
+Your contributions are valued and encourage you to get involved in various ways:

-- 📖 **Docs:** Contribute to documentation.
-- 💻 **Code/Features:** Enhance existing features or introduce new ones.
-- 🐛 **Bug-Fixes:** Identify and fix bugs.
-- 👥 **Connections/Peers:** Provide contacts and collaborate with peers.
-- 💡 **Presenting Ideas/Wishes:** Share your thoughts and ideas.

 The project is designed to be easily accessible on GitHub.
 A simple clone grants you access to all project resources, including `documentation`, `contributions`, and `ideas`, available as Markdown files INSIDE the project.

-Therefore most text-based info MUST be included as Markdown files INSIDE this project!

 ## 💡 Idea for a new project?
 Add a file to `docs/backlog` or create a new folder and start developing.